 Moodle: Convert documents using Sensus Access

-- To be enrolled in a Moodle course that contains a Sensus Access Document Converter link like the one pictured above.
+- To be enrolled in a Moodle course that contains a Sensus Access Document Converter activity.

 - Click on the Sensus Access Document Converter activity.

 Note: The File Selection menu should list every course document that Sensus Access can convert, including those attached to forum posts or assignments.
-If a file is missing, you may be able download it and upload it it to Sensus Access outside of Moodle instead.
+If a file is missing, please contact your professor for access then upload it to Sensus Access outside of Moodle.

 - Depending on the format you chose, you may be prompted to set Conversion Parameters: